NahuelOli/Learning-git-github/README.md

 # Learning-git-github
-Just learning how to code, nothing importatn to see.
+Just learning how to code, nothing important to see.